Indoors season cup competitions

 18 Jan: Eagles 19 v 41 Kingsclere (0-5)

-Full results and fixtures for all the teams in the competition, plus all the league tables, can be viewed in the links at the bottom of the page.
+Full results and fixtures for all the teams in the competition, plus the final league tables ahead of the knock-out stage, can be viewed in the links at the bottom of the page.